impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 2.22.1: September, 20th 2022 =
+* Security: Updated a number of 3rd party packages we use to include security fixes
+* Fix: Legacy template now displays the correct amount for the donor and donation goals
+* Fix: Donor Dashboard block is now selectable within the Block Editor
+* Fix: A fatal error is now prevented when other plugins or themes use the_title filter
+* Fix: Fund and revenue totals now properly reflect the amount when a donation is edited
+* Fix: The progress bar displays/hides correctly when the show_goal property for give_form_grid is used

 = 2.22.0: August 18th, 2022 =
-Feature: SendWP integration to easily connect emails to their service
+* Feature: SendWP integration to easily connect emails to their service
-Enhancement: Improvement to the GatewayAPI to allow gateways to pass custom data to the server
+* Enhancement: Improvement to the GatewayAPI to allow gateways to pass custom data to the server
-Fix: Prevent the MAX_JOIN_SIZE error from breaking queries that affected some folks
+* Fix: Prevent the MAX_JOIN_SIZE error from breaking queries that affected some folks
-Fix: Goal percentage on the Multi-Step form has been fixed to accurately reflect amount raised
+* Fix: Goal percentage on the Multi-Step form has been fixed to accurately reflect amount raised
-Fix: When filling out the deactivation survey, deactivation will no longer be prevented if our server is down
+* Fix: When filling out the deactivation survey, deactivation will no longer be prevented if our server is down
-Fix: Added more escaping to secure against vulnerabilities
+* Fix: Added more escaping to secure against vulnerabilities

 = 2.21.4: July 8th, 2022 =
 * Fix: The CSRF patch for the stats exporter was breaking other exporters.
 The patch is still in place but the other exporters are working again.